 The only real reason why you want to update the kernel is if you have a piece of hardware (virtual or physical) that is not being recognised by the LiquidFiles system.
 If support for the hardware has been added to the latest kernel, updating the kernel will enable support for that piece of hardware.

 Our corporate standard is Windows/Redhat/Ubuntu/FreeBSD/..., can we install the LiquidFiles appliance on an existing server using this operating system?

 No, LiquidFiles comes as a virtual appliance.
 It is not possible to install on an existing server, or a freshly installed server of your own preference.
 There are many hard coded dependencies in the LiquidFiles appliance as we are pushing what's recommended, or possible, in normal servers.
 Sometimes these requirement change.
 For instance, in the first version of the LiquidFiles appliance, it used Apache as web server and SQLite as it's database.
 In LiquidFiles v2 we switched to Nginx and MySQL, with quite a few custom Nginx patches and tweaks.
 We are pushing what's normally done over http/https.
 In LiquidFiles v3 we switched database again, this time to MariaDB.
+In LiquidFiles v3.3 we switched from MariaDB to PostgreSQL.
 Working as a virtual appliance enables seamless shifts of underlying technologies as requirement change.
 This would not have been possible with other distribution methods.

 When will you support Redhat/Ubuntu/Windows/FreeBSD/...?

 There are no plans to support any additional platforms beyond CentOS.